-An interactive two-day workshop with a focus on microbial produce safety systems from preharvest to postharvest.
-November 8-9, 2017 at the Heidrick Agriculture Museum and Event Center in Woodland, CA.
+An interactive two-day workshop with a focus on microbial produce safety systems from preharvest to postharvest on November 8-9, 2017 at the Heidrick Agriculture Museum and Event Center in Woodland, CA.

 This workshop is an integrated approach to building a foundation of awareness and improved understanding of the current scientific basis for produce microbial safety systems.
 Content is designed to provide participants with a framework for decision-making on key topics common to industry guidance and standards.
 The curriculum is a blend of fundamental, applied, and practical information that will challenge existing knowledge and assumptions regarding the How, Why, Where and When facts of systems-oriented tactics in developing, implementing, managing, and complying with evolving produce food safety programs.
 Course delivery is an interactive combination of formal lectures, group assessment of case examples, and break-out group problem-solving challenges.